Christianity Shouldn't Be 'Cool'

 In the end, church-hopping hasn’t been the only detrimental effect of “cool” on the Church.
 Many of the two dozen people who were at Critical Mass when I first arrived had a statement somewhere on their bike, bag or body: “One Less Car.”
 But when the ride went from 24 to 400, most of them stopped showing up, and after the bubble, many gave up on riding their bikes.

-Just like Fixed Gear culture, the Church has been unable to effect lasting change in the culture at large.
-There are movements that see a temporary increase in number— mostly by attracting Christians from the church down the street by offering the latest version of what’s cool—but it’s simply a lateral shift in organizational attendance.
+Just like fixed gear culture, many churches have been unable to effect lasting change in the culture at large.
+Some Christian movements see a temporary increase in number—mostly by attracting Christians from the church down the street by offering the latest version of what’s cool—but it’s simply a lateral shift in organizational attendance.

 I will admit that some of my own personal decisions have been in reaction to cultural influences.
 But over the last several years, I have learned something important.
 If I and my community are going to grow in wisdom and maturity, it will not come from hopping from one church to another based on style and preference.
 It will come only from growing alongside the people I call my church family.